QuantitativeBiodiversity/QuantitativeBiodiversity/README.md

 3. Estimate evenness (compare metrics that are biased and unbiased by S)

-4. ***Homework:*** compare and contrast diversity estimators for a real-world dataset and make some conclusions.
+4. ***Homework:*** Compare and contrast diversity estimators for a real-world dataset and make some conclusions.
 Basically repeat this paper: http://www.ncbi.nlm.nih.gov/pubmed/18637951

 ### Week 3
 **Lecture:** ***Diversity Among Samples***<br>